 The Metrics Engine attempts to collect data from all configured servers as efficiently as possible.
 However, Monitored Server availability, DBMS backlog, and Metrics Engine load can all cause the data pipeline to slow down.
 The data aggregation system is designed to correctly handle gaps in the data.

-The resolution of the aggregation levels cannot be changed, but you can configure the maximum age of each level.
-The following table describes the aggregation levels:
+The resolution of the aggregation levels cannot be changed, but the maximum age of each level can be configured.
+The following table lists the aggregation levels.